Group character averages via a single Laguerre: Generic traces of the matrices

 Thus the non-commutativity of $\cA(s)$ with different $s$ does not affect the traces of three $\cA$'s.\footnote{This explains the ``puzzle'' in \cite{Morozov:2026jyc}, where non-symmetric version of ${\cal A}$ was used.} This non-commutativity starts affecting traces of higher powers, beginning from $m=4$.

 Generalization of \eqref{eq:trAAA} to higher powers of $\cA(s_k)$'s is straightforward.
-For the trace with generic parameters $(s_1\cdots s_m)$, we find the result \eqref{eq:tr-conv}.
-Note that, for the trace of $\cA(s_k)$'s, the factor of $e^{\hf s_k^2}$ should be removed from \eqref{eq:tr-conv}.
+For the trace with generic parameters $(s_1\cdots s_m)$, we find the result \eqref{eq:tr-conv}.\footnote{One can prove \eqref{eq:tr-conv} by using the following identities:

+where $t_{m+1}=t_1$ and $s_{m+1}=s_1$.
+We would like to thank the anonymous referee of PTEP for suggesting the use of \eqref{eq:ptep-id} and \eqref{eq:ptep-id2}. } Note that, for the trace of $\cA(s_k)$'s, the factor of $e^{\hf s_k^2}$ should be removed from \eqref{eq:tr-conv}.
 See also appendix \ref{app:alt} for an alternative derivation of \eqref{eq:tr-conv}.